 - A common experience with peers and faculty

 During the fall, the book is a required text in First Year Seminar and various courses as determined by faculty.
 There will be events including films and performances, a lecture series, discussion groups, and much more.
 See Synergy's upcoming event schedule for more details!

 First Year Seminar, a University Studies requirement, is the main class that the book will be incorporated into the curriculum.
 Other faculty in various disciplines may require the book in their courses.
 Any events hosted on-campus are optional.

 Freshmen will receive complimentary copies at June Orientations to read before the fall.
-Students attending the August Orientation will receive books via mail mid-July.
+Students attending the August Orientation will receive books during Orientation.
 A limited number of complimentary books will be available for other students at Common Reading events.
 Copies are also available for purchase at the UNCW bookstore and at your local bookstore.
 Copies are available for loan at Randall Library.